The principle of operation of the Common Rail System 2

 Sensors located on the engine transmit information to the electronic control unit about the operation of the systems.

-The electronic control unit uses this information to control injection and signal the operation of other systems to the instrument panel, and control the actuators that ensure the operation of the engine.
+The electronic control unit uses this information to control injection and send signals about the operation of other systems to the instrument panel, and control the actuators that ensure engine operation.

 - - rail pressure sensor (1);